CosmoLike/cocoa/README.md

 Below we detail non-Docker, system specific installation.
 Please see appendices for prerequisites: [Prerequisites for MacOS (System Installation)](https://github.com/CosmoLike/cocoa#prerequisites-for-macos-system-installation) and [Prerequisites for Linux (System Installation)](https://github.com/CosmoLike/cocoa#prerequisites-for-linux-system-installation).

-## OPTIONAL: MINICONDA SETUP
+## (Optional) CONDA SETUP
-A simple way to install all prerequisites (plus most packages needed by Cocoa) is via [miniconda](https://docs.conda.io/en/latest/miniconda.html).
-This is almost as simple as using Docker
+A simple way to install all prerequisites (plus most packages needed by Cocoa) is via conda enviroments.
+This is almost as simple as using Docker; type the following below to create the cocoa enviroment

     conda create --name cocoa python=3.7 --quiet --yes